dortania/OpenCore-Install-Guide/README.md

 * [AptioFixPkg](https://github.com/acidanthera/AptioFixPkg/releases)
 * [mountEFI](https://github.com/corpnewt/MountEFI) or some form of EFI mounting.
 Clover Configurator works just as well
 * Xcode to edit .plist files \([OpenCore Configurator](https://www.insanelymac.com/forum/topic/338686-opencore-configurator/) is another tool, but vit9696 has stated multiple times he does not support these tools and they even break OpenCore's specifications.
 Use at own risk!\)
+* Cleaned NVRAM(This is seriously important as you want a clean slate when working with OpenCore, luckily OC comes with a tool called CleanNvram.efi that can called from the shell)
 * USB formatted as MacOS Journaled with GUID partition map.
 * Knowledge of how a hackintosh works and what files yours requires.
 * A working Hackintosh to test on.